iposov/students-site/21fall/comp_tools_in_edu/tasks-octave.md

     ```
 11. **task_double_chess**

-    This task is similar to the chess-board task, but the size of matrix should
+    This task is similar to the chess-board task, but the size of the matrix should
     be $20\times20$, and cells with ones or zero should have size $2\times2$:

      ```